 Open Enrollment is the yearly period when people can enroll in a health insurance plan.
-Open Enrollment for 2019 runs from November 1, 2018 to December 15, 2018.
+Open Enrollment for coverage beginning January 1, 2020 runs from November 1, 2020 to December 15, 2020.
 Outside the Open Enrollment Period, you generally can enroll in a health insurance plan only if you qualify for a Special Enrollment Period.

-The Health Insurance Marketplace is for people who don’t have health coverage
+Nevada Health Link is a State Based Exchange offering health insurance for people who don’t have health coverage

-If you don’t have health insurance through a job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health coverage, Nevada Health Link can help you get covered.
+If you don’t have health insurance through an employer or job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health coverage, Nevada Health Link can help you get covered.

-- If you have job-based insurance: You can buy a plan through the Marketplace, but you’ll pay full price unless your employer’s insurance doesn’t meet certain standards.
-Most job-based plans do meet the standards.
+- If you have job-based insurance: You can buy a plan through Nevada Health Link, but you’ll pay full sticker price unless your employer’s insurance doesn’t meet certain standards.
+Most employer-based plans do meet the standards.

 - If you have Medicare (65 years and older) and are currently enrolled in a Medicare plan, you cannot switch to Nevada Health Link, supplement your coverage with an Exchange plan, or buy an Exchange dental plan.
 Learn about Medicare.